dcashdallas/HW-3-PasswordGenerator/README.md

 # HW-3-PasswordGenerator
-This is a password generator.
+-This is a password generator.-
 The user is presented with a series of prompts for password criteria.
 The user selects which criteria to include in the password.
 The user chooses a length of at least 8 characters and no more than 128 characters.